 What Is a Data Engineer?

-Data engineering is one aspect of data science, and it focuses on the practical applications of data collection and analysis.
+Data engineering is one aspect of data science and focuses on the practical applications of data collection and analysis.
 The job of a data engineer involves harvesting big data, including creating interfaces that facilitate access to information and its flow.
 Unlike data scientists, their role does not include experimental design or analysis.

 A data engineer’s job involves developing, constructing, testing, and maintaining databases and large-scale processing systems.
 Data engineers handle raw unformatted data that may contain machine, instrument, or human errors, or may contain system-specific codes.
 Therefore, you’ll need to have expertise in programming, system architecture, database design and configuration, and interface and sensor configuration.
 It’s crucial for data engineers to have a strong understanding of concepts such as relational and non-relational database design, information flow, logical operations, comparative analysis of data stores and data models.